cjdbarlow/bedside-notebook/anaesthesia/obs/reg-luscs.md

 ##Complications of Regional Techniques in Caesarian Section
-* Bradycardia
+Bradycardia:
 * May be due to vena cava compression or blockade of cardioaccelerator fibres
 * Should be treated if <50 and associated with hypotension
 * 200-400ug glycopyrrolate is the preferred agent
 Does not cross placenta.

-* Nausea and vomiting
+Nausea and vomiting:
 * Predominantly due to hypotension
 * May be due to visceral manipulation or rapid administration of oxytocic
 Amenable to vasopressors.

-* Hypotension
+Hypotension:
 * First line treatment should be pressor agents
 Adjust phenylephrine infusions, covered [here](#prep).

-* Inadequate blockade
+Inadequate blockade/Pain:
-	* Pain
-		* Generally due to no block of high thoracic dermatomes.
+* Generally due to no block of high thoracic dermatomes
 * Alternate technique required in up to 10%
 * Additional analgesia required in up to 15%
 Options include:
+	* **Conversion to GA**
+		* Offer early and often
+		* ***Usually* required if pain prior to delivery**
+		* Generally comply with this if the patient requests it and risk is not extreme
+		* Often required if pain occurs before foetal delivery
+		* Occurs in 2%
-			* Reassurance
+	* Supplemental analgesia
 		* Epidural top-up (if available)
 		* Nitrous oxide
 		* IV opioid
 		Alert paediatrics if this is given prior to delivery.
 Short acting agents preferred:
 			* Alfentanil
 			* Fentanyl
 		* Sedation
 		Midazolam 1-2mg IV.
 		* Ketamine
 		10-30mg IV.
 Pretreat with midazolam.
 		* Additional local anaesthetic by obstetric team
 		Can be delivered locally to site of wound, especially if pain occurs during closure.

+High block:
-			* Conversion to GA
+* Common
-				* Generally comply with this if the patient requests it and risk is not extreme
-				* Often required if pain occurs before foetal delivery
-				* Occurs in 2%
+* Reassurance adequate in the majority

-* High spinal
+* Occasionally requires supplemental oxygen
+* Upper limb motor block usually indicates requirement for ETT

 ---
 ##References